Samuel Davies (clergyman): Evangelism of slaves

+particularly Among the Negros (Note: Opening passage: "...
+Since my last, I have baptized five or six adult Negroes...
+Those that have been formerly admitted, as far as I can learn, do in general behave as becometh Christians.")

-Davies advocated educating slaves, including teaching them to read.
+Davies advocated educating slaves, including teaching them to read and write.
 Unlike Baptist and Methodist evangelists, who based conversion solely on an outpouring of the spirit, Davies believed that no one, regardless of race or social status, can have true religion without both hearing and reading the Word of God.
-Although personally not opposed to slavery, Davies believed that slaves deserved direct access to the word of God the same as their masters.
-He was strong believer in the spiritual equality of slaves, although he is known to have owned at least two slaves during his time in Virginia.
-He justified this activity by presenting himself as a benevolent master.
-This attitude was consistent with Presbyterian doctrine at the time, which stated that slavery was a political matter, not a church matter.
+To this end he employed the Holy Bible.
+Although personally not opposed to slavery, Davies believed that slaves deserved humane treatment and direct access to the word of God, the same as their masters.
+He was a strong believer in the spiritual equality of slaves, although he is known to have owned at least two slaves during his time in Virginia, believing that simply turning them free in an unfamiliar world with no means of self support would be a fate worse than slavery.
+He justified this activity by functioning as a benevolent master who provided well for their livelihood.
+Such reasoning was consistent with Presbyterian doctrine at the time, which stated that slavery was a political matter, not a church matter.

 During a 1755 sermon Davies made the following statement to the slaves in attendance at the worship service:

-You know I have shewn a tender concern for your welfare, ever since I have been in the colony: and you may ask my own negroes whether I treat them kindly or no."
+You know I have shewn a tender concern for your welfare, ever since I have been in the colony: and you may ask my own negroes whether I treat them kindly or no.

+Davies noted that the slaves owned by non-dissenters were often treated poorly in terms of their living situation, while those owned by Presbyterians and other dissenters were not over-worked and well provided for.

 Slaves became a particular focus of his ministry, and several contemporaries noted how Davies converted African slaves at unusually high numbers.
 Davies used the educational materials he received from his sponsors in London to instruct slaves, and also composed his own hymns.
 The classic spiritual "Lord, I want to be a Christian" reportedly originated at Polegreen.
 Rev. Davies eventually baptized hundreds of slaves as Christians, and they joined other members of the congregation at the communion table.
 His congregations allowed slaves to preach in the Church.
 Davies estimated that he ministered to over a thousand black people during his time in Virginia.